morshedkoli/personal-budget/DEPLOYMENT_CHECKLIST.md

 1. Go to: https://personal-budget-ten-ecru.vercel.app/auth/register
 2. Try registering with a test email
-3. Check if OTP email is received
+3. Check if password reset email is received

 ### 4. Monitor Vercel Function Logs